 What is an equity derivative?
 Well, it is a financial instrument with a value that is based on the underlying asset's equity movements.
 A stock option can be considered an example of a derivative because it has a value that is dependent on an underlying stock price movement.
 Risks that are associated with taking short or long positions in stocks can be hedged using equity derivatives.
 Also, investors can use equity derivatives to speculate on the underlying asset's price movements.

 MATLAB has an equity derivative toolbox that has functions that support the pricing of derivatives, hedging analysis, and sensitivity computation.
 Our eminent MATLAB experts are well-acquainted with all the functionalities of this toolbox.
 You should opt for our equity derivatives homework help if you need assistance with the following concepts:

 Crrprice, ittprice, and eqpprice are portfolio pricing functions that can be used to calculate the prices of any set of supported instruments.
 The calculation will be based on a binary equity price tree, a standard trinomial tree, or a binary equity price tree.
 The functions we have mentioned above can be used to price the following types of instruments:

 ü Vanilla stock options such as European and American puts and calls

 ü Exotic options including Asian, Barrier, lookback, compound, and stock options (call schedules and Bermuda put).

-Contact us with your complicated assignments that require you to compute derivate prices using any of the functions mentioned above.
-We assure you that our talented experts will provide you with a memorable help with equity derivative homework.
+Contact us with the complicated assignments that require you to compute derivate prices using any of the functions mentioned above.
+We assure you that our talented experts will provide you with memorable help with equity derivative homework.

 • Understanding Equity Trees